oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 serialized JWS using the key `disclosures` at the top-level of the JSON object (the same level as the `payload` member).
 The value of the `disclosures` member is an array of strings where each element is an individual Disclosure as described in (#creating_disclosures).
-The Issuer includes a Disclosure for each selectively disclosable claim of the SD-JWT payload, whereas the Holder includes only the Disclosures selected for the given presentation.
+The Issuer includes a Disclosure for each selectively disclosable claim of the SD-JWT input claim set, whereas the Holder includes only the Disclosures selected for the given presentation.
 Additionally, for presentation with a Key Binding, the Holder adds the key `kb_jwt` at the top-level of the serialized JWS with a string value containing the Key Binding JWT as described in (#kb-jwt).